6 Signs Your Child Needs Counseling | Children's Bureau

 • Language regression (using “baby talk”)

-#5 Social isolation
+#5 Social Isolation

 If you notice your child withdrawing socially, this is also a sign to take a closer look at what is going on emotionally.
-Oftentimes, when children are sad or anxious, they will withdraw from social situations and turn inwards.
-When this begins to happen on a regular basis, and starts to take away from their interpersonal relationships, that is when it comes time to consider that it may be more than just a sad day.
+When children are sad or anxious, they often withdraw from social situations and turn inward.
+When this begins to happen regularly and takes away from their interpersonal relationships, it is time to consider that it may be more than just a sad day.
 This is especially true if shyness and introverted tendencies are not common personality traits for your child.
+So, what might social isolation look like as a child?
+Here are a few ways that children isolate when they are upset:

 • Eating lunch alone